PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-06 07:58:22
+Last updated: 2024-04-06 07:58:55
-Random Quote: If you don't make it back, there's one thing that I need to tell you... - Klaus Hargreeves
+Random Quote: I think it passing odd that I am loved by one for a kindness I never did, and reviled by so many for my finest act.  -  Jaime Lannister